zacktually/oxide/README.md

 ```

 ### Primitives
-Oxide has only 3 basic primitive types: Numbers, Characters and Booleans
+Oxide has only 3 basic primitive types: *Numbers*, *Characters* and *Booleans*

-Numbers: Oxide uses a single type to represent a number.
+**Numbers**: Oxide uses a single type to represent a number.
 The interpreter/compiler will determine the underlying representation (int, float, double...etc.) based on the context and will perform any casts automatically.
 ```
 5
 -72
 5.3
 ```

-Characters: Characters are represented with single quotes and are formatted in UTF-8.
+**Characters**: Characters are represented with single quotes and are formatted in UTF-8.
 Putting more than one character between single quotes will result in an error.
 ```
+' '
 'a'
 '0'
-' '
 ```

-Booleans:
+**Booleans**:
 ```
 true
 false
 ```

 ### Collections

-Vectors: are a collection of same-type elements
+**Vectors**: are a collection of *same-type* elements
 ```
 []                  # An empty vector
 [1 2 3 4 5]         # A vector of length 5
 ```

-Tuples: are a collection of any-type elements
+**Tuples**: are a collection of *any-type* elements
 ```
 ()                  # An empty tuple
 (1 'c' true)        # A tuple of length 3
 ```

-Strings: are a collection of characters
+**Strings**: are a collection of characters
 ```
 ""                  # An empty string
 "a"                 # A string of length 1